-One of the most attractive parks in the borough with its fine water features, formal gardens and fine array of mature trees and shrubs.
+Sydenham Wells Park is arguably one of the most attractive parks in the borough.
+It offers water features, formal gardens and an array of mature trees and shrubs.

 The park is patrolled by on-site park keepers.

 The park is serviced by bus routes 202, 356.

 children’s playgrounds (including an under 5s playground)

 a water play area